 A survey of teaching methods and materials appropriate for teaching in the content areas for grades 6-12.
 Topics addressed will include teacher evaluation in the public schools, collaboration with special education teachers, and lesson planning formats.
 In addition, teaching methods, selections organization and use of chemistry/science materials for grades 6-12 will be covered in detail.
 A professional laboratory experience is included in this course.
-Prerequisite: Admission to TEP.
+Prerequisite: admission to TEP.

-CHM 4491-4492 Guided Independent Research (1 - 3 credit hours per course per semester)
+CHM 4491-92 Guided Independent Research (1 to 3 credit hours per course per semester)

-Additional information is listed under Independent Research and Study in the section on Academic Regulations.
+Additional information is listed under Independent Study and Research in the section on Academic Regulations.

-CHM 4493-4494 Guided Independent Study (1 - 3 credit hours per course per semester)
+CHM 4493-94 Guided Independent Study (1 to 3 credit hours per course per semester)